 [Section 6.77 amended by No. 55 of 2004 s.
 694.]

 6.78.
-Review of decision to refusal to extend time for objection
+Review of decision to refuse to extend time for objection

 A person who is dissatisfied with a decision of the local government to refuse to extend the time for making an objection against the rate record may apply to the State Administrative Tribunal for a review of the decision.